osuosl/timesync/source/api.rst

   If a slugs field is passed to ``/projects/:slug``, it is assumed to overwrite the existing slugs for the object.
-Any slugs which already exist on the object but are not in the request are dropped, and the slugs field on the request becomes canonical, assuming all of the slugs do not already belong to another project.
+Any slugs which already exist on the object but are not in the request are dropped, and the slugs field on the request becomes canonical.
+(Assuming all of the slugs do not already belong to another project.)

 POST /activities/:slug